-Despite enhanced efforts by the Belize Coast Guard (BCG) and the Anti-Drug Unit (ADU) to monitor coastal waters, both organizations continued to be hampered by limited funds, equipment, and lack of personnel.
-Belize’s counternarcotics efforts are adversely affected by corruption, deficiencies in intelligence gathering and analysis, an antiquated judicial sector, and a lack of political will.
+Despite enhanced efforts by the Belize Coast Guard and the Anti-Drug Unit to monitor coastal waters, both organizations continued to be hampered by limited funds, equipment, and lack of personnel.
+Belize’s counter-narcotics efforts are adversely affected by corruption, deficiencies in intelligence gathering and analysis, an antiquated judicial sector, and a lack of political will.

-Goals: INL programs seek to increase citizen security by addressing the broader justice sector in Belize in accordance with the CARSI regional strategy.
-In Belize, INL aims to professionalize the Belizean Police Department, increase community involvement, establish an elite cadre of police, strengthen Belize’s ability to secure its borders, and counter criminal gangs by engaging youth and other anti-gang activities.
+INL programs seek to increase citizen security by addressing broader justice sector concerns in Belize in accordance with the U.S. Strategy for Engagement in Central America.
+INL aims to professionalize the Belizean Police Department, increase community involvement, establish an elite cadre of police, strengthen Belize’s ability to secure its borders, and counter criminal gangs by engaging youth and other at-risk demographics.
 We expect these objectives to increase security and rule of law, which impacts all Belizean citizens.